Give us a call now for an immediate match with a local pro.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Indianola, you might be able to make do with a lower-capacity furnace.

 Typically, HVAC financing is through a third-party lender.
-If your HVAC company doesn't offer financing, you may consider taking out your own loan.
-Be sure to speak with your HVAC company and a financial advisor to learn what options are available and appropriate for your situation.
+If your HVAC company doesn't offer financing, you might consider taking out a loan on your own.
+Be sure to speak with your HVAC company and a financial advisor to determine what options are available to you and appropriate for your situation.

 There are several ways you can make your HVAC system more energy-efficient: